rgvxsthi/Braswell-EDGAR-Linux-Fixes/README.md

 # Some fixes for running Linux as a daily driver on Acer Chromebook 14 CB3-431
 ## (Edgar // Braswell architecture)

-# Fixes for Ubuntu-based Distros (Ubuntu/Xubuntu/Kubuntu/Mint etc...)
+# Fixes for Arch-based distros
 Tested on EndeavourOS XFCE on an Acer Chromebook 14 CB3-431

 ## Update mirror list